Crowland

 Crowland (modern usage) or Croyland (medieval era name and the one still in ecclesiastical use; cf. Croilandia) is a town and civil parish in the South Holland district of Lincolnshire, England.
 It is situated between Peterborough and Spalding.
 Crowland contains two sites of historical interest, Crowland Abbey and Trinity Bridge.

+Name

+The place-name "Crowland" is first attested circa 745 AD in the Vita S. Guthlaci auctore Felice, reprinted in the Memorials of Saint Guthlac published in Wisbech in 1881.
+Here the name appears as Cruglond, Crugland, Cruuulond and Cruwland.
+It appears as Croiland in the Domesday Book of 1086.
+The word "cruw" is thought to mean a bend, and to refer to the bend in the River Welland at Crowland, which was more pronounced before the draining of the fens.
+On the basis of early forms in Crug-, it has been proposed that the first element is the Brittonic term *crug ("barrow, mound").